swiftwasm/carton/README.md

 busting](https://www.keycdn.com/support/what-is-cache-busting).
 As with `carton dev`, a custom `index.html` page can be provided through the `--custom-index-page` option.
 You can also pass `--debug-info` flag to preserve `names` and DWARF sections in the resulting `.wasm` file, as these are stripped in the `release` configuration by default.
+By default, `carton bundle` will run `wasm-opt` on the resulting .wasm binary in order to reduce its file size.
+That behaviour can be disabled (in order to speed up the build) by appending the `--wasm-optimizations none` option.

 The `carton package` command proxies its subcommands to `swift package` invocations on the currently-installed toolchain.
 This may be useful in situations where you'd like to generate an